Edward Burne-Jones' vision had a wide influence. Matthew Sturgis looks at the genesis of the artist who became a star of the Aesthetic Movement

 in 1872, The Days of Creation appears alongside several others: Sleeping Beauty, The Beguiling of Merlin, The Golden Stairs,

 Le Chant d'Amour.
 This was how he liked to work, pursuing numerous projects at once, with that restless energy so characteristic of the Victorians.
 Most projects were finished, although it often took years, if not decades, for them to reach completion.
-And the medium in which Burne-Jones realized his vision might alter over time.
-Oil, watercolor, wood-engraving, stained glass, mosaic, painted furniture, tapestry, ceramics – even designer footwear: Burne-Jones had a relish for new materials and forms.
+And the medium in which Burne-Jones realised his vision might alter over time.
+Oil, watercolour, wood-engraving, stained glass, mosaic, painted furniture, tapestry, ceramics – even designer footwear: Burne-Jones had a relish for new materials and forms.

 He could do it in company, while talking and laughing.
 He drew not only to map out his pictures but also to fix them.
 The highly finished drawing of The Days of Creation – it comes from the estate of Aglaia Coronio, a great friend of William Morris, and will be offered at Bonhams New Bond Street in January – is not a preparatory sketch for the painting, but a separate work: it's a complete study on the same theme.

 Plain 'Ted' Jones had been born in Birmingham into bare lower-middle-class respectability in 1833.
 An only child, whose mother died soon after his birth, he reacted against the materialism of his thriving industrial hometown, and escaped into a world of Romance and Myth.
 He read voraciously and he drew.
 From the local grammar school, he won a place to read theology at Oxford University, and it was there that he met his life-long friend – and long-time collaborator – William Morris.
 More assured and better connected, Morris encouraged Burne-Jones's artistic ambitions, brought him to London, and drew him into the Pre-Raphaelite coterie that surrounded Dante Gabriel Rossetti.
-In this bohemian world his talents were recognized.
+In this bohemian world his talents were recognised.

 He received his first commissions.
 He was swept up in the heady whirl of love and romance and sex that enveloped the group.
 Although he married the young and artistically talented Georgiana MacDonald in 1860, he also maintained a long series of infatuations and affairs.

 In 1870, his painting of Phyllis and Demophoön at the Old Water-Colour Society's summer exhibition provoked a scandal, partly because Demophoön's genitals were considered to be too conspicuous, and partly because Phyllis was too obviously a portrait of his erstwhile mistress, Maria Zambaco.
 He was asked to remove the offending work.
 Distressed by the public humiliation of this debacle, Burne-Jones withdrew from exhibiting for some seven years.
 The inaugural Grosvenor Gallery exhibition marked a return to the public arena, and he chose to lead with The Days of Creation.
 It was a triumphant comeback.
 Henry James considered him undoubtedly "the lion of the exhibition".
-He was acknowledged as the central figure of what was beginning to be called the Esthetic Movement.
+He was acknowledged as the central figure of what was beginning to be called the Aesthetic Movement.

-During the next 20 years, Burne-Jones built upon this success, achieving an exalted position as the licensed dreamer of the Victorian art world.
+During the next 20 years, Burne-Jones built upon this success, achieving an exalted position as the licenced dreamer of the Victorian art world.
 His visions of knights and heroes, angels and wizards, nymphs and fairies became part of the visual fabric of the age.
 He created a 'type' – the androgynous and etiolated beauty with bee-stung lips, prominent chin, heavy eyes and an aureole of hair.
 His figures might have escaped the harsh imperatives of the late-19th century world, but they seemed always yearning for an elusive, or perhaps lost, love.

 His vision had a huge influence, and not just among his British contemporaries and disciples from Walter Crane to Aubrey Beardsley.
 His work was known overseas, through international exhibitions and photographic reproductions.